Welcome to EMS

 Clarksville-Montgomery County is a vibrant community located in Middle Tennessee, directly off of I-24, 40 miles northwest of Nashville.
 Clarksville is experiencing tremendous change and growth.
 New industries, new schools, a new hospital, and new residential developments are just the beginning.
 Clarksville-Montgomery County has a total area of 544 square miles and its population is estimated over 200,000, according to the United States Census Bureau.

-Montgomery County Emergency Medical Service (EMS), the sole 911 provider for Clarksville-Montgomery County, providing 24-hour emergency medical transportation, rope rescue, dive rescue/recovery, trench rescue, tactical medics and many other specialized rescue operations.
+Montgomery County Emergency Medical Service (EMS), the sole 911 provider for Clarksville-Montgomery County, provides 24-hour emergency medical transportation, rope rescue, dive rescue/recovery, trench rescue, tactical medics, and many other specialized rescue operations.

 Departmental Overview and Projections

-Montgomery County EMS holds an “A” rating by the State of Tennessee Department of Health, Division of Emergency Medical Services.
-In order to achieve this rating the State of Tennessee requires the service to provide capabilities for advanced life support or special critical care on one-hundred percent (100%) of emergency runs within their service area, providing this service twenty-four (24) hours a day.
+Montgomery County EMS holds an “A” rating from the State of Tennessee Department of Health, Division of Emergency Medical Services.
+In order to achieve this rating the State of Tennessee requires the service to provide capabilities for advanced life support or special critical care on one hundred percent (100%) of emergency runs within their service area, providing this service twenty-four (24) hours a day.
 We exceed this requirement by staffing every unit with a Paramedic.

 In the fiscal year 2019-2020 (July 1 through June 30), Montgomery County EMS operated on a budget of approximately $11,600,000, and responded to 32,148 calls, having twelve (12) stations strategically located throughout the county.
 Total collections for the fiscal year 2020 were $6,900,000; costing the citizens of Montgomery County only $4,700,000 which comes out to approximately $23.50 per capita to provide excellent emergency medical care.